Cabinets and Countertops

 - Keep the fronts and edges of frequently used doors and drawers clean with good housekeeping using damp cloth and mild soap as needed.

 - Prevent steamers, tea kettles and crock pots from delivering steam directly onto the cabinets.

 - If your cabinets have glass, spray glass cleaner only on the cleaning cloth to avoid getting overspray on the face of the cabinet.

 - 1x per year: Inspect, test and lubricate all hinges and drawer guides to work smoothly and quietly.

-- 1x per year: Test and inspect the mounts of all appliances to make sure they are securely attached to the cabinets as required.
+- 1x per year: Test and inspect the mounts of all appliances so they are securely attached to the cabinets as required.

 Cases are the boxes that form the outer structure of the cabinet.
-The best cases are made of multiple layered, furniture-grade plywood.
-They are built into boxes with sides, backs and a toe kick base.
-The case front or face-frame is usually a 2” wide solid wood framework.
+The best material for cabinet cases is multi-layered furniture plywood.
+The cabinets are basically plywood boxes with sides, backs and a toe kick base.
+The cabinet front is called a face-frame.
+They have and 2” wide solid wood framework.
 This is applied around the perimeter which stiffens the box and creates solid mounting places for the doors and drawers.
 Particle board is a lower grade of cabinet material.
-European style cabinets are sleekly designed so that the cases are made without the face frame.
+European style cabinets are sleeker and have no face frames frame.
 Special hinges and drawer slides are neededed.
 Doors and drawers have no visible frame around them.

 Fronts can be had in a multitude of designs, materials and prices.
 These are usually ordered and purchased from a separate specialty vendor, then attached by the cabinet maker to the drawer and case boxes during installation.